 Orangeburg pipe is a type of pipe that was commonly used from around 1950 to around 1970.
-It is a paper tape type pipe impregnated with tar and pressed together.
+It is a paper tape-type pipe impregnated with tar and pressed together.
 It is susceptible to damage by tree roots and has a tendency to collapse with age.
-The Public Works, Right-of-Way department can check date of service line installation if a permit was acquired for sewer work at a property.
-Neither Right-of-Way nor Sewer Maintenance will have type of material used or how much was replaced.
-To determine if you have Orangeburg, you could have the service line televised by a plumber or have the line dug up and exposed.
+To determine if you have Orangeburg, you could have the service line televised by a certified plumber or have the line dug up and exposed.

 The private building sewer extends from the interior plumbing of the building to where the pipe connects to the public sewer main, most frequently located in the center of the street or alley.